When you’re mistakenly reported as deceased, you need a credit reporting lawyer.

 - Mental and emotional distress.
 Deceased reporting is one of the most stressful and anxiety-inducing forms of credit report errors.
 Losing access to your entire financial life can cause rapid and disastrous consequences.

-Step 1 Talk to a lawyer
+STEP 1 Talk to a lawyer

-Step 2 Dispute the errors
+STEP 2 Dispute the errors

-Carefully review your credit reports and financial statements and dispute any inaccurate, misleading, false, or unreportable data, including any instances of deceased reporting.
-Do not ignore deceased reporting, even if it only shows up on an old store account.
-Any instance of deceased reporting should be treated seriously and disputed promptly.
 If you’re working with us, we’ll handle this process for you.
 If you’re not, file your disputes via certified mail to preserve all of your legal rights.
-(If you’re reported deceased by the Social Security Administration, there’s a more involved process.)
+(If you’re reported deceased by the Social Security Administration, there’s a more involved process.
+Call to learn more.)

-Step 3 Make them fix it
+STEP 3 Make them fix it

 - We know the law.
 We know the laws that protect you and how to go after these careless mega-corporations using every possible legal option available.

-The Role of the Fair Credit Reporting Act
+What is the Fair Credit Reporting Act?

-Consumer data errors are the consequence of a fast and furious economy that depends largely on the ability of monstrously large corporations to gather, process, and report data for tens of millions of individuals on a rolling basis.
 In the balance between speed and profit, accuracy is the first thing to go.
 And you pay the consequences.
-Because deceased reporting is part of a persistent, systemic problem, and because it causes genuine harm to consumers every single day, the federal government passed an important piece of legislation- the Fair Credit Reporting Act (FCRA) to try to protect you.
+Because deceased reporting is part of a persistent, systemic problem, and because it causes genuine harm to consumers every single day, the federal government passed an important piece of legislation to protect you- the Fair Credit Reporting Act (FCRA).

 We rely heavily on the FCRA to build the best possible cases and get the best possible outcomes.
-The FCRA gives you critical consumer reporting rights, including the right to:

 - review your credit reports for free